cwncollab-org/mui-component-kit/README.md

 | `required` | `boolean` | `false` | Whether the text field is required |
 | `slotProps` | `object` | - | Props for underlying MUI components |

-The MaskedTextField component accepts all standard MUI TextField props and forwards them to the underlying TextField component.
+The MaskedTextField component accepts all standard MUI TextField props and all `react-imask` options, providing full flexibility for complex masking scenarios.

-**Mask Patterns:**
+**Basic Mask Patterns:**
 - `0` - any digit (0-9)
 - `a` - any letter (a-z, A-Z)
 - `*` - any character
-- `[]` - make input optional (example: `[00]` for optional digits)
+- `[]` - make input optional
 - `{}` - include fixed part in unmasked value
-- ``` - prevent symbols shift back
-- `\\` - escape character to treat definition characters as fixed (example: `\\0` treats 0 as literal)
+- `\` - escape character

+**Advanced Features:**
+- **Custom Definitions**: Define your own character patterns using regular expressions
+- **Blocks**: Create complex validated input segments (like date ranges, time validation)
+- **Regular Expressions**: Use regex patterns for complex validation rules
+- **IMask Classes**: Access to all IMask functionality including MaskedRange, MaskedDate, etc.
+- **Dynamic Masking**: Conditional masks based on input content

 **Label Behaviors:**
 - `'auto'`: Default MUI behavior - label floats when focused or has value
 - `'shrink'`: Label is always in the shrunk (floating) position
 - `'static'`: Label appears as a static label above the input

-**Advanced Masking:**
-The current MaskedTextField component supports basic mask patterns.
-For more advanced masking scenarios like currency formatting, custom validation, or nested patterns with custom definitions and blocks, you would need to extend the component or use IMask directly.

-**Available Mask Patterns:**
-The component currently supports simple string patterns where each character in the mask string represents a constraint for the corresponding input character.

 **SubscribeMaskedTextField:**
 The `SubscribeMaskedTextField` component has the same props as `MaskedTextField` but automatically disables the field when the form is submitting, providing better UX during form submission.

+For more advanced masking scenarios, refer to the [react-imask documentation](https://imask.js.org/) as the MaskedTextField component provides full access to all react-imask features.

 ### Router Tabs